harness/developer-hub/docs/platform/13_Templates/templates-best-practices.md

 When you reference resources in a template, you can only reference resources in the same scope.
 For more information, refer to the use cases below.

-### Use case 1: Account level deploy stage template
+### Use case 1: Account-level deploy stage template

 - You can't hard-code a service because there are no services at the account level.
 The field will be `<+input>`.